 ROSEN, THE FIRST FILING FIRM, Encourages Klarna Group Plc Investors To Secure Counsel Before Important Deadline In Securities Class Action First Filed By The Firm KLAR

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Klarna Group plc (NYSE: KLAR) pursuant and/or traceable to the registration statement and related prospectus (collectively, the“Registration Statement”) issued in connection with Klarna's September 2025 initial public offering (the“IPO”), of the important February 20, 2026 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Klarna Group plc (NYSE: KLAR) pursuant and/or traceable to the registration statement and related prospectus (collectively, the“Registration Statement”) issued in connection with Klarna's September 2025 initial public offering (the“IPO”), of the important February 20, 2026 lead plaintiff deadline in the securities class action first filed by the Firm .

 SO WHAT: If you purchased Klarna securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.